 For me, it’s Talk Talk “Living in another world,” and “Such a shame.”
 What about you?
 See Talk Talk’s Facebook page.
 RIP Mark Hollis.
 You brought joy and continue to bring joy to countless people’s lives through your music.

 Nothing on this website may be construed as legal advice.
+While I have litigated as a pro se defamation plaintiff, I am not a lawyer.
 This information is for educational purposes.
 If you need legal advice please consult with a licensed legal professional.

-If you would like to show support you may send donations here.
-Thank you.
+If you would like to show support for my efforts to make the Internet a safer and more honest place you may send donations here.
+Thank you!
 If you are stressed out by fake news, real news, or for any reason, you might want to check out Stuff for Stress.
-Also here’s some merch.
+Also, here’s some merch.